-After spending an outstanding morning at the Griffith Observatory in Los Angeles, enjoying the view and even doing some hiking, we left L.A. direction north and arrived in the late afternoon at our Airbnb in Ventura.
-I suffered horribly (no shit) from jet lag, However, I got
+We spend an outstanding morning at the Griffith Observatory in Los Angeles.
+The view was amazing and hiking in the hills pretty enjoyable.
+But it was time to say good bye to L.A.
+We left direction north.
+We arrived at our Airbnb in Ventura in the late afternoon.
+I suffered horribly (no shit) from jet lag related Migrane, However, I got

 forced convinced to leave the comfort of a bed and to my big surprise (and after an unreasonable amount of painkillers) we spent a nice evening in Ventura’s Anacapa Brewing Company with craft beer as local as it can be and decent food.

 After starting the day (very early) in Ventura, enjoying the early morning sun with a walk at the beach (jet lag ftw), we followed the advice of our Airbnb Host and set Pismo Beach as our day goal.
 The distance was long enough to get some road done on Highway 1.
 But close enough for not being in a rush.
 Thus we spent a fair amount of time in Santa Barbara.
 We had lunch in a Mexican Restaurant with an unfortunate balance of price and quality and visited the Mission.
 The afternoon was dedicated to driving.
 However, we stopped 2 or 3 times at random spots along Highway 1 that turned all out to be stunning.
 We even managed to make up for the poor lunch experience with dinner in bed: beef jerky, chips and (good) wine From paper cups, like you do.